 The aim of the Project is to provide better health services and education to the local population and villagers of Saboba, in the Northern Region of Ghana.
 Activities are carried out both in Saboba Town and in the faraway District and Sub-district villages.
-Together with the local staff the expats will be involved in all the activities promoted twice a year (in July-August-September and December-January) when visiting the faraway villages of the District (Outreach Services) or organising activities at the HEALTH-AID headquarters (Indoor Activities).
-Expats are required to take part actively in the activities, health care and education, suggesting ideas and bringing their own innovations in whatever field of education and health care.
+Together with the local staff the expats will be involved in all the activities promoted twice a year (in July-August-September and January-February-March) when visiting the faraway villages of the District or organising activities at the HEALTH-AID compound.
+Expats are required to take part actively in the activities, health care and education, suggesting ideas and bringing their own innovations.
+Camp participants are expected to be open and interactive with the local community so that they can experience life in a basic but very meaningful way.